John-Abbott-College/SN1-Notes/Notes/01_Expressions_Literals_Strings.md

 **String formatting**

-- String formatting or string interpolation is powerful way of creating a template and inserting strings or other types of data into specific places in the created string.
+- String formatting or string interpolation is a powerful way of creating a template and inserting strings or other types of data into specific positions with the created string.

 - For example, here is another way of combining the strings above using  `f''`: